Last year, my husband and I decided it was time to live out our dream of exploring the world.

 I'll start off with one of my own paintings, which you can see below.
 This is an 8 x 8 inch acrylic painting on canvas.
 The title is…READ MORE

 I stopped to think about the definition of "art" today.
-First…READ MORE
+First I wondered why I drew a blank when I asked myself, "What is…READ MORE